semiotic-ai/docserve/README.md

 This is a psuedo-coding exercise, your solution does not have to work or even run properly.
 Our goal is simply to see how you think.

-Your goal is to create an API Server for automating the documentation of database schemas.
+Your goal is to create an API Server for automating the documentation of GraphQL schemas.
 We have provided you with an entrypoint to do so in `docserve/docserve/main.py`.
 The setup instruction are below.

 Here are some goals: